• Skip to primary navigation

 Best time to visit the castle

 Visitor numbers at Château du Clos Lucé are high, and have been rising in recent years.
 In 2019, the estate welcomed nearly 100,000 visitors!
 If possible, we therefore advise you to visit us on weekdays, outside school vacations and public holidays.
-In terms of opening hours, we recommend a morning visit.
+In terms of timing, we recommend a morning visit.
 The estate is very busy from 12pm to 6pm, with a peak between 2pm and 3pm.

 To make sure your visit is a success, book your ticket now!